 Brandon University received its charter on June 5, 1967 on the occasion of the visit of Her Royal Highness Princess Alexandra and the Honourable Angus Ogilvie.

 The Education Building was opened in 1967 and the Western Manitoba Centennial Auditorium in 1969.
-A twenty story, high-rise residence, McMaster Hall, for men and women, was opened in the fall of 1971.
-The Jeff Umphrey Memorial Centre for Mental Retardation opened in the fall of 1971 and housed a bookstore, bank, and a day centre as well as the research centre on mental retardation.
+A 20-storey, high-rise residence, McMaster Hall, for men and women, was opened in the fall of 1971.
+The Jeff Umphrey Memorial Centre opened in the fall of 1971 and housed a bookstore, bank, and a day centre as well as a research centre on intellectual disabilities.

 In early 1980, the Master of Music Degree Program was approved and in September 1980, the Applied Program commenced.
 The Master of Music (Education) commenced in September 1981.